 I am an artist and a Professor of Psychology at the University of South Florida.
 Across both disciplines, my goal remains the same: to deeply explore psychological experiences, with a particular focus on the experiences of women, ultimately aiming to empower them.

 In recent years, I have been working on a series celebrating boundary-breaking women, including Ruth Bader Ginsburg, Aretha Franklin, Frida Kahlo, Amy Winehouse, Audrey Hepburn, Lee Miller, Amanda Gorman, Iris Apfel, and Kamala Harris.
-My art has also found its way onto stylish muscle tees, and I take great joy in seeing women proudly wearing my depictions of the women that inspire me.
+My art has also found its way onto stylish muscle tees (sold locally at Cozette’s Boutique), and I take great joy in seeing women proudly wearing my depictions of the women that inspire me.

-A New Yorker by birth and mindset, I spent the past year on sabbatical living in an artist’s loft in the New York City Seaport.
+A New Yorker by birth and mindset, I recently spent a year on sabbatical living in an artist’s loft in the New York City Seaport.
 Immersed in the city’s vibrant art scene, I created new work while drawing inspiration from the surroundings.

 My in-home gallery is available by appointment.
 I also do artwork by commission.
 Let's chat if you could use some original art in your life and home (check out Home Design in my gallery for inspiration).